 “There Is A Red House For Me Yonder Babe … ”

 I do not mean to diss Vai or Satriani in this, but their guitar tone falls far short of the gold standard for this kind of tune.
-Without some kind of special set up, it is hard to make an Ibanez howl and growl the way an ES 335 can.
-But that having been said I cannot get over how well this song turned out overall, from the “Wailing Wall” groove to the bluesy solos and and conversational back and forth with E.J. as the grandmaster. ( In Biblical parlance he is like “the good shepherd” who leads the sheep to where the merry fountains bubble.
+Without stuffing a live ghost in both the guitar and amp, it is hard to make an Ibanez howl and growl the way an ES 335 can.
+But that having been said I cannot get over how well this song turned out overall, from the “Wailing Wall” groove to the bluesy solos and and conversational back and forth with E.J. as the grandmaster. ( In Biblical parlance he is like “the good shepherd” who leads the sheep to where the water flows.
 For sheer perspective, compare this performance to another G3 take of the same song with Yngwie Malmsteen presiding: A totally different approach with a regrettably different result.)
 And as if to not be outdone, the bass player in this performance ups the ante and flips his line at 6.20″ for 4 solid measures before climaxing with everyone at about 6.50″.
 If that is not drop-dead-tension-and-release virtuosity, then I don’t know what is.

 El Capitan: Johnson’s helicopter pilot headphones on stage are a bit over the top, but that is E.J. for you.
 Notice how he blows through a song that is certifiably a blues “torch” classic without as much as a single guitar face.
 (Compare this with Gary Moore’s virtuoso performance of the same song live at Wembley Stadium on YouTube. ) Amazing huh!
 Besides it being an achievement in and of itself, it perhaps affords us an intriguing peek into the mind and meticulous method behind Johnson’s sound.
 In this particular clip it extends to his vocals which come in carefully measured cadences that are as on key and as pitch perfect as Johnson’s guitar voice.
 This is the paradoxical secret behind Eric Johnson; and one that he has struggled with, especially in the latter part of his career.